Dolphins (NRL): Players

-2023 Signings
+2023 signings

-Pre-season training commenced 7 November 2022, with 7 December designated as the inaugural open training session for fans and the general public to attend.
-In their first NRL match, the Dolphins defeated the Sydney Roosters 28-18 on Sunday 5 March 2023 at Suncorp Stadium in Brisbane.
+Pre-season training commenced on 7 November 2022, with 7 December designated as the inaugural open training session for fans and the general public to attend.
+In their first NRL match, the Dolphins defeated the Sydney Roosters 28–18 on 5 March 2023 at Suncorp Stadium in Brisbane.

+2024 signings

+Statistics and records

+For a list of Dolphins team and individual records since they entered the NRL in 2023: